-If you are looking to buy the best weight lifting belt for crossfit, you are at the right place.
-We’ve spend many hours reviewing hundreds of different products and we finally came up with the top 5 absolute best weight lifting belts for crossfit.
+If you are looking to buy the best weight lifting belt for CrossFit, you are at the right place.
+We’ve spent many hours reviewing hundreds of different products and we finally came up with the top 5 absolute best weight lifting belts for CrossFit.
 We are going to share out top picks, together with the pros and cons of each of the products in just a bit.

 - What Is a Weight Lifting Belt for Crossfit